balena-io/docs/pages/reference/os/overview.md

 In balenaOS, logs are written to an 8 MB journald RAM buffer in order to avoid wear on the flash storage used by most of the supported boards.

 To persist logs on the device, enable persistent logging via the [configuration](../../learn/manage/configuration.md#fleet-configuration-management) tab in the balenaCloud dashboard, or prior to device provisioning setting the `"persistentLogging": true` [key](configuration.md#persistentlogging) in `config.json`.
 The logs can be accessed via the host OS at `/var/log/journal`.
-For versions of balenaOS < 2.45.0, persistent logs are limited to 8 MB and stored in the state partition of the device.
-BalenaOS versions >= 2.45.0 store a maximum of 32 MB of persistent logs in the data partition of the device.
+BalenaOS stores a maximum of 32 MB of persistent logs in the data partition of the device.

 ### Hostname